SEC settlement over money fund that 'broke the buck' breaks down

 A spokesman for the Bents said: “We were disappointed that we were not able to resolve the remaining issues in that case but in any event we do not believe the SEC’s request for a new trial is warranted.”

 It is unclear what may have prompted the SEC’s alleged change of heart.
-Terms of the rejected settlement were not disclosed, though the Bents’ spokesman said Bruce Bent Sr. had nothing to settle because he had prevailed at trial.
+Terms of the rejected settlement were not disclosed, though Mahoney said Bruce Bent Sr had nothing to settle because he had prevailed at trial.

 Mary Jo White, who became SEC chair this year, has promised to take a tougher line in resolving higher-profile lawsuits.